-- Fully devoting your attention to one task for 20 minutes before switching to another task for 20 minutes, rather than trying to do both tasks simultaneously for 40 minutes (40% of which would be wasted).
+- Entirely devoting your attention to one task for 20 minutes before switching to another job for 20 minutes, rather than trying to do both tasks simultaneously for 40 minutes (40% of which would be wasted).

 - Turning off notifications on your phones, computers, etc.

 - Having specific times of the day that you check your email, phone, and social media accounts, rather than checking sporadically (and way too frequently) all day long.